Kadika38/Valet/planning.md

 - later on, implement limited garage access for non valet employees
 - cashier reports
 - might want to validate dates in the Vehicle setLastTimeParked setter method
+- add more validation to passwords for employees

 POS
 - (Map<Spot, Vehicle>) garage;